Convexity Not Required: Estimation of Smooth Moment Condition Models: Proofs for the Main Results

-\paragraph{Remarks.} The condition $Q(\theta^\dagger)=0$ is only used to prove that the arg-minimizer $\hat\theta_n$ is unique wpa1.
-It could be relaxed to allow for moderate misspecification, at the cost of longer derivations and several bounds on the amount of misspecification $\varphi$, as in Theorem \ref{th:global_ms_OI}.
-The condition that $x_i$ are iid can also be weakened to allow for non-identically distributed dependent observations by appropriately adjusting the moment conditions in \ref{ass:1prim}i, iii which are used to derive uniform laws of large numbers for $\overline{g}_n$ and $G_n$.
+\paragraph{Remarks.} The condition that $x_i$ are iid can also be weakened to allow for non-identically distributed dependent observations by appropriately adjusting the moment conditions in \ref{ass:1prim}i, iii which are used to derive uniform laws of large numbers for $\overline{g}_n$ and $G_n$.

 \begin{lemma} Assumption \ref{ass:1prim} implies Assumption \ref{ass:1}. \end{lemma}